 The Bearcats’ senior right-hander allowed three runs on five hits with two walks and three strikeouts.
 Brad Breier went 2-for-4 with an RBI and a run scored, and Brandon Chinn drove in a pair of runs for Willamette.
 The Bearcats improved to 6-9 on the season, and are now 2-4 in NWC play.

-Offensively, Jake Wylie (Jr., Eagle, Idaho) went 2-for-4 on the day with a double, a home run, an RBI and two runs scored for the ‘Cats.
-Corey VanDomelen (Soph., Tigard, Ore.) posted a line of 3-for-4, and Tim Wilson (Jr., Redmond, Wash.) and Kramer Lindell (Jr., West Linn, Ore.) each had a pair of base hits for Linfield.
+Offensively, Jake Wylie (Sr., Eagle, Idaho) went 2-for-4 on the day with a double, a home run, an RBI and two runs scored for the ‘Cats.
+Corey VanDomelen (Jr., Tigard, Ore.) posted a line of 3-for-4, and Tim Wilson and Kramer Lindell (Sr., West Linn, Ore.) each had a pair of base hits for Linfield.
 The Wildcats fell to 12-3 overall and are now 5-1 in 2013 NWC action.

 A leadoff walk in the first drawn by Tyson Giza spelled disaster for Linfield, as two singles and an RBI groundout from the next three Bearcat hitters gave Willamette a 2-0 lead.
 After Brandon struck out Sky Kelley looking, Breier came through with a clutch two-out RBI single to left that gave Willamette its third run of the afternoon.

 Though VanDomelen singled in the first, Linfield’s shortstop was caught stealing, which allowed Simon to face the minimum nine Wildcat hitters through the first three innings.